Slavkey/CTI_Maturity_Model/README.md

   <li>Identify which controls/capabilities are already present in your environment.</li>
   <li>Assess the current maturity level.</li>
   <li>Prepare development plan and identify priorities.</li>
-  <li>Analyze what kind of people, processes and technologies (tools) you need to have to achieve the goals.</li>
+  <li>Identify, describe processes, technologies, and people you need to achieve chosen capabilities (as detailed as can be).</li>
   <li>Track and monitor the development process.</li>
 </ol>